 Diaspora Daze

+I'm back in DC, having spent the past 2 days in recovery for the most part.
+I gotta say, I had the time of my life on the road these past few weeks, but I'm also slightly zonked out from all the running around.
 I did make 2 attempts to try and end this journey on a raucous note.
 After spending Friday night with 4 Kenyan women drinking far too much champagne and dancing and singing every Michael Jackson song we could remember, I woke up late Saturday morning praying for the sweet release of death.
 But part of the reason I roused myself was because of the most obnoxiously loud thumping bass line I've ever heard in my entire life, emanating from the gigantoriffic-ly big speakers being used at the annual DC Caribbean Carnival, which was taking place on Georgia Avenue, about a block from where I lay moaning and groaning.

 Figuring that my headache probably wouldn't ease in that enviroment, I headed out to catch a bus to the Ghana Cafe, where I would likely be one of a handful of Americans brave enough to watch the USA-Ghana World Cup Soccer Match.
 Buses had been re-routed because of the carnival, so I knew there'd be a wait.
 An hour later, in miserably humid heat, with no taxis to be found, I abandoned that plan and headed back to my hot-flash cave, aka my brother Peter's guest bedroom.